 - Assumption College requires SAT or ACT scores for all home-schooled students.
 Assumption's code for the SAT is 3009 and our ACT code is 1782.

-- $50 application fee made payable to Assumption College
+- $50 application fee payable through the Common Application website

 - Early Action deadline of November 1.
-Students who complete their applications by November 1 will receive a non-binding decision shortly after December 15.
+Students who complete their applications by November 1 will receive a non-binding decision in mid-December.

 - Early Action II deadline of December 15.
-Students who complete their applications by December 15 will receive a non-binding decision shortly after January 25.
+Students who complete their applications by December 15 will receive a non-binding decision in late January.

 - Regular decision deadline of February 15.
-All decisions are sent no later than March 15.
+All decisions will be sent by mid-March.

 Financial Aid Information

-In order to be eligible for financial aid, we would like each home school student to provide Assumption with documentation of a completed high school curriculum.
+To be eligible for financial aid, each home-school student needs to provide Assumption with documentation of a completed high school curriculum.
 This would include certification that the student has met the local school district's graduation requirements, GED equivalent or final high school transcript.
-Home schooled students will be evaluated for merit-based scholarships up to $22,000 annually based on SAT/ACT scores and high school GPA.

 The Assumption College Merit Scholarship Program is based on academic and cocurricular merit, not financial need.
 It reflects the College’s commitment to promoting a culture of academic excellence and leadership.
 All students who are accepted for admission to Assumption College are considered for scholarship awards up to $22,500 per year.